 Karrin Murphy, a vanilla mortal, has deep feelings for Harry and he has them back, but as she knows he can live for centuries and she will only live for one at most, she and he never get together, not even casually because Harry wouldn't do things by halves.
-At the end of Changes they try to go for it but a set back occurs.
-Then in Cold Days Murphy all but says she does love Harry and will be with him, even if he walks into hell.
+As of Skin Game the two are making significant progress towards a relationship.

 The Scarlet Pimpernel: Percy Blakeney had his marriage (nearly) killed by The Masquerade.
 He probably would have told his wife the truth had he not been led to believe she was a sympathizer for the other side just a few hours after the wedding.
 The lies and miscommunications that followed drive the plot of the book.

-Comes up in the all three books of Marie Brennan's Onyx Court series.
+Comes up in the first three books of Marie Brennan's Onyx Court series.